Grieverheart/v30mz/README.md

 # Progress

-Stuck at instruction 0x80 at 0xCC.
-Due to the change in the way we handle alu microinstruction operands, we need to handle memory in alu writeback.
+Stuck at PUSH R instruction, 0x60, at 0x7A7.

 # TODO

+* Implement alu constant (source?) operand in the unused 5 bits of the microinstruction.
+But 5 bits are not really enough for signed 16 constant.
+We do have another 2 unused microinstruction bits, although in the future we might need to use one for enabling/disabling flag updating.
 * Need to implement upper byte enable (UBE) bit when writing to bus.
 * Find a way to get a known waveform for the BIOS.
 * Set alu flags in PSW?